Weylin’s Blog

 “Are you serious?” she asked, not unkindly.
 I met her eyes, and then I nodded.

 “Wey,” Lily said, “People think it’s tied up with the Devil.
-Witchcraft and demonic possession and all of that stuff.
+Witchcraft and demonic possession.
 You didn’t know that?”

-“What are they, LDS?”
+“What are they, J.W.s?”
 I asked, despite knowing better.
 Lily rolled her eyes before continuing.

 “Yeah,” she said, eyes wide and nodding, “They broke some seal, I think, and didn’t realize until too late.
 He kept himself invisible the whole time, while shadowing them and making things go wrong.
-One of their characters started to figure out what was going on, so the pit fiend killed him.”
+One of their characters started to get suspicious, so the pit fiend killed him.”

 I cocked my head to the side.
-Talking about devils and demons had always made me vaguely uncomfortable, being the bible thumper I was.
-Stories were stories, but, to me, there was a more fearsome truth behind the fantasy.
+Talking about devils and demons had always made me uncomfortable, being the bible thumper I was.
+Stories were stories, but to me, there was a more fearsome truth behind the fantasy.

 “Ok,” I said, “so what?
 Character deaths happen.”
-Lily flicked her eyes over each shoulder, as if she was getting nervous, and she pursed her lips.
+Lily flicked her eyes over each shoulder, as if she was getting nervous.
+She pursed her lips.

 “That night, the kid whose character died didn’t come home for curfew.
 His parents called around, went out looking for him.
-It wasn’t until they went out to the woods where they hosted their games that they finally found him.”
+It wasn’t until they checked the forest where they hosted their games that they finally found him.”

 Lily paused for effect.
-If I had to guess, the others at the table were watching where I sat all tense in my seat.
+If I had to guess, my other friends at the table were watching where I sat, all tense in my seat.

 “He hung himself out there, with his character sheet still crumpled up in his cold, dead fist.”